Navy Flushes Hickam Elementary School Water System

-JOINT BASE PEARL HARBOR-HICKAM (Jan.
-10, 2022) Utilitiesman 2nd Class Jesus Cedillo, Naval Facilities Engineering Systems Command, Hawaii, opens a faucet to flush the water system at Hickam Elementary School.
+JOINT BASE PEARL HARBOR-HICKAM, Hawaii (Jan.
+11, 2022) Sailors from Naval Facilities Engineering Systems Command, Hawaii, flush the water system at Hickam Elementary School.
 The Interagency Drinking Water System Team is a joint initiative where the U.S. Navy is working closely with the Hawaii Department of Health, U.S. Environmental Protection Agency and the U.S. Army to restore safe drinking water to Joint Base Pearl Harbor-Hickam housing communities through sampling and flushing.
 For detailed information, go to: www.navy.mil/jointbasewater.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Jeremy Lemmon Jr.)
+(U.S. Navy video by Mass Communication Specialist 3rd Class Jeremy Lemmon Jr.)

 |Date Taken: